Stem Cell Therapy

-Stem cells, specifically mesenchymal stem cells (MSCs), have been called “patient-specific drug stores for injure tissues” because of their broad range of healing abilities.
+Stem cells from one’s own body, specifically mesenchymal stem cells (MSCs), have been called “patient-specific drug stores for injured tissues” because of their broad range of healing abilities.
 MSCs are directly responsible for healing damaged tissues after injury.
 Upon encountering damaged tissue, they release proteins that decrease inflammation, kill invading microbes, and trigger the growth of new connective tissues and blood vessels.
-In the case of severe damage and cell death, MSCs have the ability to turn into healthy versions of damaged or destroyed cells that they encounter.

-When we take MSCs from your own bone marrow, from your own fat, or from both, concentrate and/or isolate them, and then inject them directly into your problem area, we ‘trick’ your body into thinking that there has been a new injury without actually causing any tissue insult, and you get a second chance at healing.
-In the case of advanced osteoarthritis where the population of stem cells has been depleted, we are repopulating the area with stem cells, and thereby restoring the body’s natural ability to heal itself.
+When we take MSCs from your own bone marrow or from your own fat and then inject them directly into your problem area, what we think is happening is that we ‘trick’ your body into thinking that there has been a new injury without actually causing any tissue insult, and you get a second chance at healing.
+This concept has not be scientifically validated, but after ten years of clinical experience, this is what we think is happening.

-- Back Pain (degenerated/dehydrated discs, stenosis, facet arthrosis, SI syndrome, sciatica, etc)
+Back Pain (defenerated/dehydrated discs, stenosis, facet arthrosis, SI syndrome, sciatica, etc)

-- Sports Injuries (tennis elbow, rotator cuff tear, ACL tear, torn meniscus, chronic ankle sprains, Achilles tendonitis, chronic subluxation/dislocation of shoulder, torn labrum of shoulder or hip, etc)
+Sports Injuries (tennis elbow, rotator cuff tear, ACL tear, torn meniscus, chronic ankle sprains, Achilles tendonitis, chronic subluxation/dislocation of shoulder, town labrum of shoulder or hip, etc)

-- Overuse Syndromes (plantar fasciitis, carpal tunnel syndrome, texters/quilters thumb, TMJ syndrome, etc)
+Overuse Syndrome (plantar fasciitis, carpal tunnel syndrome, texters/quilters thumb, TMJ syndrome, etc)

 BONE MARROW ASPIRATE CONCENTRATE (BMAC)